The Coolidge Debate League at the Luddy Schools

 Non-Luddy school teams please register below.

-Registration closes Monday, October 30th at 11:59pm ET.
+Registration closes Tuesday, April 9th at 11:59pm ET.

 Attire: Business Professional

-Schedule: Schedule for the Day
+Schedule: Schedule for the day (note the new times!)

 Resolution and Research Brief

-The research brief is available for download here.
+A research brief is available for download here.
 The purpose of the brief is to help you with your case preparation.
 You are welcome and encouraged to use the brief as a starting point and build upon it by doing your own additional research and case-writing.
 You are not limited to the arguments and evidence in the brief.

 Tournament Overview